 Choose Your Degree

-Depending on your career goals, there are two main types of degrees.
-Is a two-year associate’s degree suitable for your objectives?
-Or are you willing to complete an additional two-years on your training to become a vet technologist?
-Let’s dive into the particulars:
+There are two main types of degrees, and the one you choose will depend on what career goals you hope to achieve.
+Is a two-year associate degree suitable for your objectives?
+Or are you willing to complete an additional two-years of training to become a vet technologist?

-Many schools simultaneously offer vet tech associate degrees online or on campus with the same curriculum and completion requirements.
-It’s important to enroll at an accredited institution.
+Many schools simultaneously offer vet tech degrees online or on campus with the same curriculum and completion requirements.
+As long as the program is accredited, it doesn’t matter to employers if your education was online or on campus.
 Some students may prefer a face-to-face education, but in-person programs don’t offer the same kind of flexibility to full-time workers and parents.
-With the exception of required on-site clinicals or internships, you can complete your entire degree from any location.
+Except for required on-site clinicals or internships, you can complete your entire degree from any location.

 Can You Become a Vet Tech Online?